Quickstart: Create and modify an ExpressRoute circuit

 When you're filling in the values on this page, make sure that you specify the correct SKU tier (Local, Standard, or Premium) and data metering billing model (Unlimited or Metered).

 Setting Description Port type Select if you're connecting to a service provider or directly into Microsoft's global network at a peering location.
 Create new or import from classic Select if you're creating a new circuit or if you're migrating a classic circuit to Azure Resource Manager.
-Provider Select the internet service provider who you'll be requesting your service from.
+Provider Select the internet service provider who you are requesting your service from.
 Peering Location Select the physical location where you're peering with Microsoft.
 SKU Select the SKU for the ExpressRoute circuit.
 You can specify Local to get the local SKU, Standard to get the standard SKU or Premium for the premium add-on.
 You can change between Local, Standard and Premium.
 Billing model Select the billing type for egress data charge.
 You can specify Metered for a metered data plan and Unlimited for an unlimited data plan.
 You can change the billing type from Metered to Unlimited.
 Allow classic operations Enable this option to allow classic virtual networks to link to the circuit.

 - The Peering Location indicates the physical location where you are peering with Microsoft.
 This is not linked to "Location" property, which refers to the geography where the Azure Network Resource Provider is located.
 While they're not related, it is a good practice to choose a Network Resource Provider geographically close to the Peering Location of the circuit.